-The target price, set by former Defense Secretary of Defense Robert Gates, is $550 million a copy.
+The target price, set by former Defense Secretary Robert Gates, is $550 million a copy.
 To keep the price down, the Air Force is looking to use mature technologies that are available now, rather than launching new developments.
 At the same time, the program will have an open architecture approach for future technologies.

 Unless there is a secret competitor still unknown — highly unlikely, but like many things with the program, impossible to rule out — there are two teams are bidding for the contract.
-One The first is Northrop Grumman, which developed the B-2 stealth bomber.
+One is Northrop Grumman, which developed the B-2 stealth bomber.
 The other is a team of Lockheed Martin and Boeing.
 Together, those companies represent three of the top five defense firms in the nation.

-Breaking down the rest of the program is a master class in the that classic "known unknowns" phrase coined by Donald Rumsfeld.
+Breaking down the rest of the program is a master class in the classic "known unknowns" phrase coined by Donald Rumsfeld.
 What equipment will it carry?
 Will it be in a flying wing shape?
 What is more important, stealth or speed?
-Will the planes, like the B-2, be so classified that they are cannot be stationed abroad?
-If so, does that affect impact the range vs. payload tradeoff?
+Will the planes, like the B-2, be so classified that they cannot be stationed abroad?
+If so, does that affect the range vs. payload tradeoff?

 "They should go bigger [in terms of airframe], but Gates threw that $500 million figure out there without thinking through the overall effect and requirement," the source said.

 Retired Lt.
 Gen. David Deptula, former deputy chief of staff for ISR, agreed that the focus on the $550 million figure may end up hurting the bomber's capabilities by driving the discussion from what the plane does to what can keep the price down.